-Misty Marris is a litigation attorney in the New York office who practices in a variety of different legal areas and is responsible the handling of matters from inception through trial.
+Misty Marris is Co-Managing Partner of the the New York office.
+Ms. Marris practices in a variety of different legal areas and is responsible the handling of matters from inception through trial.
 Among other legal areas, she handles employment law, commercial litigation, class actions, products liability, professional liability, wage and hour class actions, data breach, cyber, civil rights violations, RICO and criminal law cases.

 Prior to joining Gordon & Rees, Ms. Marris worked at a large national law firm representing small and large businesses in all aspects of the litigation process, appearing in Court to advocate on behalf of her clients including conducting depositions, preparing and arguing motion, court conferences, mediations and trial.
 In addition to her law firm experience, she also worked in-house for a major insurance carrier where she focused on coverage, analysis of claims, crafting litigation strategy and conducting settlement negotiations and mediations.